scottyschup/ruby-curriculum/basic-design/method-decomposition.md

 end
 ```

 This destroys the caller's array.
-Did he expect this?
+Did they expect this?
 If modification
 of the argument is essential to what you're doing, fine, but otherwise
 don't do something potentially unexpected and dangerous like this.